JimBobSquarePants/UmbMapper/README.md

 - `AddMap()` Instructs the mapper to map the property.
 - `AddMappings()` Instructs the mapper to map the collection of properties.
 - `MapAll()` Instructs the mapper to map all the the properties in the class.
+- `MapFromInstance()` Instructs the mapper to map from the given `Func<T,object>` where `T` is the current object instance.
 - `SetAlias()` Instructs the mapper what aliases to look for in the document type.
 The order given is the checking order.
-Case-insentive.
+Case-insensitive.
 - `SetMapper()` Instructs the mapper what specific `IPropertyMapper` implementation to use for mapping the property.
 All properties are initially automatically mapped using the `UmbracoPickerPropertyMapper`.
 - `SetCulture()` Instructs the mapper what culture to use when mapping values.
 Defaults to the current culture contained withing the `UmbracoContext`.
-- `AsRecursive()` Instructs the mapper to recursively trverse up the document tree looking for a value to map.
+- `AsRecursive()` Instructs the mapper to recursively traverse up the document tree looking for a value to map.
 - `AsLazy()` Instructs the mapper to map the property lazily using dynamic proxy generation.

 Available `IPropertyMapper`implementations all inherit from the `PropertyMapperBase` class and are as follows:

 - `UmbracoPickerPropertyMapper` The default mapper, maps directly from Umbraco's Published Content Cache via `GetPropertyValue`.
 Runs automatically.
 - `EnumPropertyMapper` Maps to enum values.
-Can handle both interger and string values.
+Can handle both integer and string values.
 - `UmbracoPickerPropertyMapper` Maps from all the Umbraco built-in pickers.
 - `DocTypeFactoryPropertyMapper` Allows mapping from mixed `IPublishedContent` sources like Nested Content.
 Inherits `FactoryPropertyMapperBase`.